klaudiosinani/dsforest/readme.md

 - Return Type: `Number`

-Returns the number of disjoint sets in the forest.
+Returns the number of disjoint-sets in the forest.

 ```js
 const {DisjointSet} = require('dsforest');